St. John Paul II Regional School Mission Statement

 - All written communication to parents, students or colleagues must be submitted to the advancement director, before it is distributed, no exceptions

-- Any written or verbal communication which is offensive or denigrating to John Paul II, its parents, students or colleagues will not be tolerated
+- Any written or verbal communication which is offensive or denigrating to St. John Paul II, its parents, students or colleagues will not be tolerated

 Eligibility for Coaching